Tomatillo & Ground Cherry

 Tomatillo, Cisineros (Organic)$3.25–$18.00

 Physalis philadelphica.
 75 days.

-A large, green tomatillo, similar to Plaza Latina Giant Green but a little earlier to mature & not quite as big.
-Fruit are 2½” wide & a great choice for market farmers & gardeners.
-Under-ripe fruit are apple-green & a nice tart addition to salsas, but we also like sweetness that comes with the yellow-green ripe fruit.
+A large, green tomatillo, similar to Plaza Latina Giant Green but a little earlier to mature and not quite as big.
+Fruit are 2½” wide and a great choice for market farmers and gardeners.
+Under-ripe fruit are apple-green and a nice tart addition to salsas, but we also like sweetness that comes with yellow-green ripe fruit.
 Sprawling plants benefit from a trellis, but will crawl around on the ground happily.
 Remember to always have more than one tomatillo plant in your garden, as they are usually self-sterile.

 Tomatillo, Plaza Latina Giant Green (Organic)$3.25–$18.00

 Tomatillos are often called tomates verdes.
 This special giant Mexican strain produces 3-4” wide, green fruits on super tall plants that benefit from support.
 Seed originally saved from imported Mexican fruit purchased at the Plaza Latina Market in Eugene, Oregon, in 2005.
 Much higher culinary value than the smaller yellowish varieties.
 We like to think of them as the Brandywine of tomatillos.